You may satisfy the intercultural experience requirement by studying, working or volunteering abroad for 6 or more weeks.

 Yes, international students who are pursuing a degree at UAlberta can satisfy the intercultural experience requirement by claiming their study in Canada.

 How do I ensure my abroad experience is recognized by the CIL?

 It’s best to consult with a CIL advisor before departing to ensure that your experience will count.

-Once you have completed your experience abroad, you will need to make a claim in the CIL database.
-International students make a claim after they have studied in Canada for more than 6 weeks.
+Once you have completed your experience abroad, you will need to make a claim in the CIL Online Portal.
+International students can make a claim after they have studied in Canada for more than 6 weeks.
 For more information on making claims, visit our Resources page.